 Jonathan Mace, Ryan Roelke, and Rodrigo Fonseca.
 Pivot Tracing: Dynamic Causal Monitoring for Distributed Systems.
 In Proceedings of the 25th ACM Symposium on Operating Systems Principles (SOSP '15), 2015.

 Pedro Las-Casas, Jonathan Mace, Dorgival Guedes, and Rodrigo Fonseca.
 Weighted Sampling of Execution Traces: Capturing More Needles and Less Hay.
 In Proceedings of the 9th ACM Symposium on Cloud Computing (SoCC'18), 2018.

 Jonathan Kaldor, Jonathan Mace, Michał Bejda, Edison Gao, Wiktor Kuropatwa, Joe O'Neill, Kian Win Ong, Bill Schaller, Pingjia Shan, Brendan Viscomi, Vinod Venkataraman, Kaushik Veeraraghavan, Yee Jiun Song.
+Canopy: An End-to-End Performance Tracing And Analysis System.
 In Proceedings of the 26th ACM Symposium on Operating Systems Principles (SOSP '17), 2017.